 - Avoid weekends.
 You may not be keeping track of the days while on vacation, but remember that locals will be out in much greater numbers on Saturdays and Sundays, especially during the school year.
 Plan accordingly by visiting the most popular areas on a weekday.

 - Don’t stay in the flagship town.
 Destinations like Waikīkī, Lāhainā, and Kailua-Kona are notoriously busy during the summer and holiday seasons.
-Avoid the hustle by choosing to make your home base in another part of the island, such as the North Shore (Oʻahu), Upcountry (Maui), or Hilo (Big Island), where there are less accommodation options and, thus, less people.
+Avoid the hustle by basing yourself in another part of the island, such as the North Shore (Oʻahu), Upcountry (Maui), or Hilo (Big Island), where there are fewer lodging options and, thus, fewer people.

 Pearl Harbor